dxw/playbook/_includes/sections/working-here/hiring-new-people.md

 If you can find out how they heard about the job, that's useful for us to know.

-Many people feel self-conscious when asking questions about salary, but it's very important - and this is one of the few situations in daily life where people expect the question and are not put off by it.
+Many people feel self-conscious when asking questions about salary, but it's important - and this is one of the few situations in daily life where people expect the question and are not put off by it.
 If you're not sure how to broach the topic, leave it to the end.
 When you're about to finish the call, you can say something like: